 The organisation will hold your personal data for the duration of the client relationship between us.

+When you sign up for a free course, we collect data that you enter in the form fields and send this data to Mailchimp.
+This allows us to send you information via email.
+You can read more about how Mailchimp use your data here.
 You can unsubscribe from our Mailchimp mailing lists at any time where you have given us your consent to receive our marketing communications via Mailchimp.
 If you wish to be completely deleted from mailchimp both unsubscribed and removed from any archive please contact: [email protected]

 As a data subject, you have a number of rights.
 You can:

 • Access and obtain a copy of your data on request;

 • Require Student Languages to change incorrect or incomplete data;

 • Require Student Languages to delete or stop processing your data, for example where the data is no longer necessary for the purposes of processing;